-A transaction broker is the default role of a broker or agent; he or she does not represent the buyer or seller but instead acts as a neutral go-between to help both parties complete a home sale.
-Here, the broker is representing the transaction and acts as a neutral party.
+A transaction broker is the default role of a broker or agent.
+They don't represent the buyer or the seller.
+They instead act as a neutral go-between to help both parties complete a home sale.
+The broker is representing the transaction in this case.
+They act as a neutral party.

 The transaction broker owes both parties limited confidentiality.
-That means that the transaction broker cannot tell the buyer that the seller would really agree to a lower price, or the selling that the buyer would go higher, without the expressed permission of the party in questions.
-Both buyer and seller are better served by Single Agency.
+This means that the transaction broker can't tell the buyer that the seller would agree to a lower price, or tell the seller that the buyer would go higher, without the express permission of the party in question.

 While dual agency is not allowed in some parts of the country, you may live in a place where you're able to choose between single agency and dual agency.
 Is single agency the right choice for you?

 Both buyers and sellers are often better served by single agency.
 You're better off with single agency if you want to be sure your that real estate agent is acting in your best interests.
 The agent is required to act in the best interests of both the buyer and the seller in dual agency, which can be very difficult to do at the same time.